QiaoranChelsea/own-Q-A/Install doctest in Mac OS X.md

   - using command: `cabal install doctest`

 #### You may think everything is done..
 No! :collision:
-#### You should add the installation directory into you PATH, or you will get a error said `-bash: doctest: command not found"`
+#### You should add the installation directory into you PATH, or you will get a error said `-bash: doctest: command not found"`in your home directory

 ## 4. Find installation directory of doctest
   - when you choose the installer of Haskell platform